NativeScript/docs-v7/core-concepts/application-management.md

 NativeScript applications have the following life cycle events.

-+ `launch`: This event is raised when application launch.
++ `launch`: This event is raised when the application launches.
 + `suspend`: This event is raised when the application is suspended.
 + `resume`: This event is raised when the application is resumed after it has been suspended.
 + `exit`: This event is raised when the application is about to exit.